mmuratarat/mmuratarat.github.io/_posts/2018-12-21-cross-entropy.md

 In Andrew NG's words:
 <blockquote>Finally, the loss function was defined with respect to a single training example.
 It measures how well you're doing on a single training example.
 I'm now going to define something called the cost function, which measures how well you're doing an entire training set.
 So the cost function J which is applied to your parameters W and B is going to be the average with one of the m of the sum of the loss function applied to each of the training examples and turn.</blockquote>

-The terms cost and loss functions are synonymous some people also call it error function.
+The terms cost and loss functions are synonymous, some people also call it error function.

-However, there are also some different definitions.
+However, there are also some different definitions out there.
 The loss function computes the error for a single training example, while the cost function is the average of the loss functions of the entire training set.

 # HOW TO COMPUTE CROSS ENTROPU FOR BINARY CLASSIFICATION?
 <script src="https://gist.github.com/mmuratarat/3db39c59e0436ec4768f27a3ad524808.js"></script>